 **Please note the Navajo Nation observes Mountain Daylight Saving Time from March through November while the rest of Arizona observes Mountain Standard Time.
 When it is 1 p.m. in Flagstaff, Arizona it is 2 p.m. at Hubbell Trading Post.**

-Join a tour of the historic Hubbell Home ($5.00/person) where the family of John Lorenzo Hubbell lived.
+Join a ranger for a peek of the historic Hubbell Home where the family of John Lorenzo Hubbell lived.

-Wander the grounds of the Hubbell family homestead and see the barn, bunkhouse, guest Hogan, historic farm equipment, horses, chickens, and Navajo Churro sheep.
+Wander the grounds of the Hubbell family homestead and see the barn, bunkhouse, guest Hogan, historic farm equipment, horse, chickens, and Navajo Churro sheep.

 Explore the oldest continuously operating trading post in the American Southwest.
-Shop for authentic Navajo rugs, jewelry, and baskets.
+Shop for authentic Navajo rugs, jewelry, baskets and so much more.